seraogianluca/RoomBooking/docs/Tutorial.md

 The `@JoinColumn` annotation tells Hibernate to map the relation on the column of the table instead of creating a join table between the entities.
 This means that the relation will be mapped using foreign keys.

-Mapping the both side make the relation bidirectional, so can be navigated from both sides.
+Mapping the both sides make the relation bidirectional, so can be navigated from both sides.
 In the bidirectional relations it's a good practice to mark the *many-to-one* side as the **parent** side.

 ## 3. Bidirectional Many-to-many relation

-A Many to Many relation occurs when multiple records in a table are associated with multiple records in the related one.
+A Many to Many relation occur when multiple records in a table are associated with multiple records in the related one.

 Let’s consider the relation between `student` and `laboratory`: